philtipping31/PP2---GuessTheLyrics/README.md

 ### Version Control

-The site was created using the CodeAnywhere code editor and pushed to github to the remote repository ‘Guess-the-lyrics-quiz’.
+The site was initially created using the CodeAnywhere code editor and pushed to github to the remote repository ‘Guess-the-lyrics-quiz’.
+I finished off the code in GitPod due to issues with the CodeAnywhere IDE.

 The following git commands were used throughout development to push code to the remote repo: